Do any—or all—of these sound like you at your agency?

 - You’re stuck with “Analysis Paralysis” on a big decision, because each choice has pros and cons.

-- You want to make yourself “needed but not necessary” but your team keeps asking you questions that should be obvious.
+- You want to make yourself more optional, but your team keeps asking you questions that should be obvious.

 - You’re not sure how to answer a sales prospect who wants to know what’s truly unique about your agency.